How to Remove Metadata from Contracts in MS Word

 How to Remove Metadata from Contracts in MS Word by Nada Alnajafi

-In this column, I’m going to show you how to master MS Word’s Track Changes features which will lead to faster contract reviews, less back-and-forth, more enjoyment of your work, and greater negotiation leverage.
+In this article, I’m going to show you how to master MS Word’s Track Changes features which will lead to faster contract reviews, less back-and-forth, more enjoyment of your work, and greater negotiation leverage.

 My name is Nada Alnajafi.
 I’m a seasoned in-house attorney, blogger, author, and speaker who loves working with, talking about, and writing about contracts.
 And I’m determined to transform the way us lawyers and contracts professionals redline contracts for the better.

-If you’re interested in learning more about contracts, follow me on LinkedIn and check out my book Contract Redlining Etiquette and my blog Contract Nerds ????????.
+If you’re interested in learning more about contracts, follow me on LinkedIn and check out my book Contract Redlining Etiquette and my blog Contract Nerds.

 The Problem with Metadata